komalazeem/komalclass/README.md

 # komalclass
-this is my last class
+This is my last class
 <br>
 my name is komal
 <br>